Skip to content

 Outcome

 Suspect Stig Ure, 25, was arrested without incident and charged with assault; $500,000 bond set.
-No injuries from the active-shooter alert itself, but widespread community fear.
+No injuries from the active-shooter alert itself, but community confusion and fear documented by local media.
 WSU and Winona County Emergency Management launched a joint review of alert-system protocols.

 Provenance